-Share-based payments relating to options vested during the year ended December 31, 2019 using the Black-Scholes option pricing model was \$546,023 (2018 - \$nil), which was recorded as reserves on the statements of financial position and as stock option issuances expense on the statement of operations and comprehensive loss.
-The associated stock option issuances expense for the options granted during the year was calculated based on the following assumptions:
+There were no stock options issued and no share based payments expense recognized during the year ended December 31, 2020.
+Share-based payments relating to options vested during the year ended December 31, 2019 using the Black-Scholes option pricing model was \$546,023, which was recorded as reserves on the statements of financial position and as stock option issuances expense on the statement of operations and comprehensive loss.
+The associated stock option issuances expense for the options granted was calculated based on the following assumptions:

-2019 2018
+2020 2019

-Forfeiture rate 0.00% N/A
+Forfeiture rate N/A 0.00%

-Estimated risk-free rate 1.51% N/A
+Estimated risk-free rate N/A 1.51%

-Expected volatility 63.81% N/A
+Expected volatility N/A 63.81%

-Estimated annual dividend yield 0.00% N/A
+Estimated annual dividend yield N/A 0.00%

-Expected life of options 5 years N/A
+Expected life of options N/A 5 years